Plant Science major

 Structure

-Students receive a solid foundation of coursework in botany, soil science, plant physiology, genetics, plant pathology and chemistry.
+Students receive a solid foundation of coursework in botany, soil science, plant physiology, genetics, plant identification, plant pathology and chemistry.
 Students also interact with faculty both in and out of the classroom, working with faculty on research projects, independent studies, and study abroad programs.

 Uniqueness